 Breaking down the results of our stock optimization analysis

-The figure below shows the the percentage of pieces sold, depending on the capability of the inventory to fulfil the total demand at that time:
+The figure below shows the percentage of pieces sold, depending on the capability of the inventory to fulfill the total demand at that time:

 And the figure below shows the quantities remaining at the end of the period in question: